gaelleacas/contour-prefix/README.md

-# Sample to test Contour Prefix path
+# Sample to test Contour Prefix Rewrite
 Prerequis : Contour running on your cluser
 ## run "mynodeapp" in local: